 The study underscores the need for adequate funding for the State's local streets and roads.
-According to the study, an additional \$59.1 billion of funding over the next ten years is needed to achieve a statewide PCI of 80, which is considered a Best Management Practice (BMP).
+According to the study, an additional \$72.7 billion of funding over the next ten years is needed to achieve a statewide PCI of 84, which is considered a Best Management Practice (BMP).
 At these BMP levels, less expensive preventative maintenance treatments, such as slurry seals and chip seals would be recommended to keep the roads in good condition.
-If the current funding levels remain unchanged, the study indicated that the statewide condition is projected to deteriorate to a PCI of 53 by 2022.
+If the current funding levels remain unchanged, the study indicated that the statewide condition is projected to deteriorate to a PCI of 55 by 2024.
 By comparison to the State average of 66, the roads within the unincorporated areas of the County of San Mateo (County) currently have an average PCI of 68.
 If the County can improve and maintain its road system to BMP levels, the Department can more cost-effectively maintain more streets on an annual basis.

 The Department relies predominately on HUTA funds to maintain and improve County roads.
-However, during the past five years, funding from Proposition 1B has provided an additional \$17 million to fund road maintenance activities and road projects.
-The Proposition 1B funds provided a significant funding source for road work and contributed to maintaining the County's average PCI while reducing the use of HUTA funds.
-Proposition 1B funds will be fully expended by June 2014 and future roadwork will be supported by the limited HUTA funds received by the County.
+During the previous five fiscal years, funding from Proposition 1B has provided an additional \$17 million for County road maintenance activities and road projects.
+This was a significant source of funding for road work and contributed to maintaining the County's average PCI while reducing the use of HUTA funds in recent years.
+The Proposition 1B funds were fully expended by June 2014 in accordance with the Proposition 1B requirements.
+Future roadwork will be supported by the limited HUTA funds received by the County as there are no other significant sources of anticipated funding from State or Federal sources.
+General Funds are not used for road maintenance activities.